 In order to define the multivariate signatures we need $C$-complexes, which are a generalization of Seifert surfaces for coloured links.
-They were first introduced by Cooper in \cite{Cooper} and studied by Cimasoni \cite{Cimasoni}.
+They were first introduced by Cooper in \cite{Cooper} and studied by Kadokami \cite{Kadokami} and Cimasoni \cite{Cimasoni}.

 A $C$-complex for a $\mu$-coloured link $L=L_1 \sqcup \cdots \sqcup L_\mu$ is a union $S= S_1 \cup \cdots \cup S_\mu$ of surfaces in $S^3$ such that: \begin{itemize} \item for all $i$ the surface $S_i$ is a Seifert surface for $L_i$.
-We allow in this case $S_i$ to be disconnected, but there should be no closed components; \item for all $i \neq j$, $S_i$ and $S_j$ intersect transversely in a possibly empty union of \textit{clasp intersection} (see Figure \ref{clasp}); \item there are no triple intersections: for $i,j,k$ pairwise distinct, $S_i \cap S_j \cap S_k$ is empty. \end{itemize}
+We allow in this case $S_i$ to be disconnected, but there should be no closed components; \item for all $i \neq j$, $S_i$ and $S_j$ intersect transversely in a possibly empty union of \textit{clasp intersections} (see Figure \ref{clasp}); \item there are no triple intersections: for $i,j,k$ pairwise distinct, $S_i \cap S_j \cap S_k$ is empty. \end{itemize}

 It is proved in \cite{Cimasoni} that every coloured link has a $C$-complex.